Home

 • Mayonnaise Conditioner: massage mayonnaise into hair, coating every strand.
 Cover hair with plastic bag for 15 minutes, then rinse with warm water.

-• Dry-Scalp Conditioner: Massage plain yoghourt into hair, especially the scalp.
+• Dry-Scalp Conditioner: Massage plain yogurt into hair, especially the scalp.
 Cover with a plastic bag for 30 minutes.
 Rinse with warm water.

 • Conditioner: Mix 1 egg yolk, 1 small container of yogurt and 1 tablespoon of honey.
 Apply to hair, wrap in towel for 15 minutes, then rinse.